The Empire Strikes Back

-Released on May 21, 1980, the highly anticipated sequel became the highest-grossing film that year, earning approximately $401.5 million worldwide.
+Released by Twentieth Century-Fox on May 21, 1980, the highly anticipated sequel became the highest-grossing film that year, earning approximately $401.5 million worldwide.
 Unlike its lighthearted predecessor, Empire met with mixed reviews from critics, and fans were conflicted about its darker and more mature themes.
 The film was nominated for various awards and won two Academy Awards, two Grammy Awards, and a BAFTA, among others.
 Subsequent releases have raised the film's worldwide gross to $549–$550 million and, adjusted for inflation, it is the 13th-highest-grossing film in the United States and Canada.

 Since its release, The Empire Strikes Back has been critically reassessed and is now often regarded as the best film in the Star Wars series and among the greatest films ever made.
 It has had a significant influence on filmmaking and popular culture and is often considered an example of a sequel superior to its predecessor.
-The climax, in which Vader reveals he is Luke's father, is often ranked as one of the greatest plot twists in cinema.
+The climax, in which Darth Vader reveals he is Luke's father, is often ranked as one of the greatest plot twists in cinema.
 The film spawned a variety of merchandise and adaptations, including video games and a radio play.
 The United States Library of Congress selected it for preservation in the National Film Registry in 2010.
 Return of the Jedi (1983) followed Empire, concluding the original Star Wars trilogy.
 Prequel and sequel trilogies have since been released.

 Plot

-Three years after the destruction of the Death Star, (Note: As depicted in Star Wars, also known as Episode IV – A New Hope (1977).) the Imperial fleet, led by Darth Vader, dispatches probe droids across the galaxy in search of the Rebel Alliance.
-One probe locates the rebel base on the ice planet Hoth.
+Three years after the destruction of the Death Star, (Note: As depicted in Star Wars, later known as Star Wars: Episode IV – A New Hope (1977).) the Imperial fleet, led by Darth Vader, dispatches probe droids across the galaxy in search of the Rebel Alliance.
+One probe locates the Rebel base on the ice planet Hoth.
 A wampa captures Luke Skywalker before he can investigate the probe crash site, but he escapes by using the Force to retrieve his lightsaber and wound the beast.
-Before Luke succumbs to hypothermia, the Force spirit of his deceased mentor, Obi-Wan Kenobi, instructs him to go to the swamp planet Dagobah to train as a Jedi Knight under the Jedi Master Yoda.
-Han Solo discovers Luke and insulates him against the weather inside his deceased tauntaun mount until they are rescued the next morning.
+Before Luke succumbs to hypothermia, the Force spirit of his deceased mentor, Obi-Wan Kenobi, instructs him to go to the swamp planet Dagobah to train as a Jedi Knight under Jedi Master Yoda.
+Han Solo discovers Luke and insulates him against the weather inside a tauntaun carcass until they are rescued the next morning.

-Alerted to the rebels' location, the Empire launches a large-scale attack using AT-AT walkers, forcing the rebels to evacuate the base.
+Alerted to the Rebels' location, the Empire launches a large-scale attack using AT-AT walkers, forcing the Rebels to evacuate the base.
 Han, Princess Leia, C-3PO and Chewbacca escape aboard the Millennium Falcon, but the ship's hyperdrive malfunctions.
 They hide in an asteroid field, where Han and Leia grow closer amid the tension.
 Vader summons several bounty hunters, including Boba Fett, to find the Falcon.
 Evading the Imperial fleet, Han's group travels to the floating Cloud City on the gas planet Bespin, which is governed by his old friend Lando Calrissian.
 Fett tracks them there, and Vader forces Lando to surrender the group to the Empire, knowing Luke will come to their aid.